twotoasters/Toast/README.md

 * **`UIActionSheet+TWTBlocks`** establishes a block-based means of handling UIActionSheets.
 * **`UIAlertView+TWTBlocks`** does the same for UIAlertView, enabling easy block-based handling of UIAlertView input.

+### Credits

+Toast was created by developers at Two Toasters(@twotoasters) in order to collect our reusable code into one common repository, easily accessible via Cocoapods subspecs.

+### License

+All code in Toast is released under the MIT License.
+See the LICENSE file for more info.